The Garden House

 Downstairs is a well-equipped luxurious kitchen/dining area with a fridge + freezing compartment, a gas hob, built in electric oven, a dish washer, washing machine and a microwave.
 The modern, large and comfortable open plan lounge/living and dining area has settees to seat four, a Freeview TV, DVD player and Wi-fi.
 A wood-burning stove provides that final touch of the country lifestyle.

 Outside you have your own private patio to take in the afternoon sun, a private garden area and parking space for two cars.
 Walk through the gate and you have a further 18 acres of gardens and grounds to explore.
 Why not row round the large water-lilly-fringed lake, relax in the summer house on the south shore or walk more than a mile of paths alongside the stream and through the woods?
 Wildlife abounds, which you can observe from the strategically-placed hide and vantage points.
 Regular sights are barn owls, kingfishers and herds of deer—but you can also see grass snakes, badgers, foxes and no end of bird species, some quite rare.
-On clear winter nights you'll be astonished by the dark skies which provides a fantastic view of stars which cannot be seen in other parts of the UK due to light pollution.
+On clear winter nights you'll be astonished by the dark sky, which provides a fantastic view of stars which cannot be seen in other parts of the UK due to light pollution.

 The Garden House is a great place to relax and a superb central location to explore Dartmoor (15 mins) and the North Devon and North Cornwall coastlines (25 mins).